-Today, in this world that reports the past in real time; in time to worry for our future; and I only see and images of life, albeit in real time, can I relate?
+Today, in this world that reports the past in real time; in time to worry for our future; and if I only see images of life, albeit in real time, can I relate?

 Have I focused long enough on the anguished faces, I cannot truly see?

-Have I listened hard enough to the desperate voices, I truly cannot hear?
+Have I listened hard enough to the desperate voices, I cannot hear?

-Have I seen enough of their pain, I truly cannot feel?
+Have I seen enough of their pain, I cannot feel?